-\\ The permitted wastewater design flows exceed the stream flow in the indicated flow zone(s).
-The allocations are expressed as an equation rather than an absolute number: allocation = (flow contribution from a given source) x (126 org per 100 mL) x conversion factors.
+\\\ The permitted wastewater design flows exceed the stream flow in the indicated flow zone(s).
+The allocations are expressed as an equation rather than an absolute number: allocation = (flow contribution from a given source) x (65 mg/L or NPDES permit concentration) x (conversion factors).
+The LA is the remainder after the WLA is applied.

-\\\ Water quality monitoring station(s) used to estimate reductions: S009-444; the maximum monthly geometric mean of 2,005 is from a month with fewer than 5 samples.
+\\\\ Water quality monitoring station(s) used to estimate reductions: S001-679.